 RASAC has a paid part-time manager, and a paid part-time administrator who support our team of 12 volunteer counsellors.
 The counsellors offer their services for free for anyone residing or living in the mid Hampshire area but also will see people privately for anyone living outside our area who choose to use our services rather than their local one.
 We are supported by Community First staff for all our support services.

 Our building is up a total of 12 steps with a single railing of the left hand side of the first 10.
 Please make sure to press the ‘RASAC’ door bell on the left hand side of the main door when you visit.

 Should our building prove inaccessible to you we can also provide counselling sessions round the corner at St Peters Church off of Jewry Street.

 The nearest car parks are outside Winchester Train Station on Gladstone Street, by the Library on Jewry Street and a multi-story car park on Tower Street.
-We are approximately 5 minutes walk away from either, and there are also a number of other car parks nearby as well.
+We are approximately 5 minute walk away from either, and there are also a number of other car parks nearby as well.